John Curtis Perry: Career

-Perry is the founding president of the Institute for Global Maritime Studies, a non-profit research organization.
-He served as IGMS' president from 2007 to 2014, continuing to be the Chair of the Board afterwards.
-He has been a consultant to several organizations, including the Policy Planning Branch of the Ministry of Foreign Affairs of the Republic of Korea, the Japan Export Trade Promotion Organization (currently the Japan External Trade Organization, JETRO), and Rhumb Line LLC.
-He also served as a director of the Japan America Society of New Hampshire, and is a member of the Massachusetts Historical Society since 1990.
-He is a senior advisor and director of the Japan Society of Boston.
+Perry was the founding president of the Institute for Global Maritime Studies, a non-profit research organization.
+He served as IGMS' president from 2007 to 2014 and stayed on as Chair of the Board.
+He was a consultant to several organizations, including the Policy Planning Branch of the Ministry of Foreign Affairs of the Republic of Korea, the Japan Export Trade Promotion Organization (currently the Japan External Trade Organization, JETRO), and Rhumb Line LLC.
+He also served as a director of the Japan America Society of New Hampshire, and is a member of the Massachusetts Historical Society.
+He was a senior advisor and director of the Japan Society of Boston.

-In 2015 Perry retired from active teaching, while continuing to pursue other academic activities.
+Although Perry retired in 2015 from teaching, he continued to pursue other academic activities.
 That same year it was announced that he was finishing a book about the implausibility of Singapore's success.
 That book, titled Singapore: Unlikely Power was published in 2017 by Oxford University Press.

 Family

 In 1957, Perry married Sarah Hollis French, of Farmington, Connecticut.
-They have five children and ten grandchildren.
+They had five children and have ten grandchildren.

+Perry died on March 1, 2025 in Massachusetts.
+He was 94.